AIDecisions/VBA-challenge/README.md

 Files are broken in 2 sections:
  - Alphabetical_testing - which is a group of files used to develop the VBA code.
  - Multiple_year_stock_data - which is the actual Stock Data file

+# Note:
+ScriptForQuarterlyTicker.vbs is the script that is in both Excel files.